harsh8088/pdf-creater-node/README.md

+# pdf-creator

-PDF Generator allows you make PDF from the html file.
+PDF creator allows you to make PDF from the html file.